Jay Fiedler: Regular season

+Postseason

 Outside the NFL

 In 2007, Fiedler and Demetrius Ford became co-owners of the CBA basketball expansion team East Kentucky Miners based in Pikeville, Kentucky.

 In 2008, Fiedler made his pro volleyball debut.

 Fiedler, who is Jewish, was inducted into the National Jewish Museum Sports Hall of Fame in 2002.
 At the time of his induction, Fiedler mentioned how strong he is in his faith.
 Fiedler was one of two active NFL players inducted into the Hall that year, the other being then-Pittsburgh Steelers punter Josh Miller.
 ESPN personality Chris Berman would also occasionally allude to Fiedler's faith by referring to him as Fiedler on the Roof after performing well in games, even going far as to start singing "If I Were a Rich Man" during highlights.

 Fiedler currently owns and operates The Sports Academy at Brookwood Camps and the Prime Time Sports Camps along with his brother Scott.
 Brookwood is a summer sleep away camp that has been family owned by the Fiedlers since 1986.
 Prime Time Sports Camps operates various sports camps and clinics throughout the year with Fiedler operating all of the football sessions.

 Fiedler spent four months training Rutgers QB Gary Nova for the NFL.